 Next, eliminate products you can't justify with the three-question method.
 The eye cream that's just moisturizer in a smaller jar.
 The sleeping mask that duplicates your night cream.
 The facial mist you use because it feels nice but doesn't change outcomes.
 Another two weeks.

 Then assess your actives.
 If you're using multiple exfoliants (a glycolic toner, a salicylic serum, a retinol cream), choose one that addresses your primary concern and pause the others.
+There is measurable reason to stop stacking them: a controlled study in Acta Dermato-Venereologica found that over a 10-day application period, both glycolic acid and retinoic acid significantly increased transepidermal water loss, a marker of barrier disruption, so running several at once compounds the strain.
 Your barrier will likely improve within a month.

 Throughout this process, watch for positive signs: less redness, less sensitivity to products that used to sting, makeup that sits better, skin that feels comfortable instead of tight or reactive.
 These indicate your barrier is recovering.